niconiahi/chakra-paginator/README.md

 ### Offset

 ```
-It's possible that the API for the pagination you are consuming works with a generic offset
+It's possible that the API for the pagination you are consuming works with an offset
+One it's calculated and provided for you using the pageSize and currentPage values
 ```

 ```